David-Ramalho/Local-AI-project/README.md

    ⚠️ It’ll run on your CPU—slower, but it works!
  ---
 #  👏 Credits
-   ## Thanks to the amazing tools that made this project personal project possible:
+   ## Thanks to the amazing tools that made this personal project possible:

       💡 Ollama: https://ollama.com/ --  https://github.com/ollama/ollama